sjtug/SJTUThesis/README_en-US.md

 ### Linux & macOS Users

-It is recommended to use GNU make utility with `Makefile` provided in template.
+It is recommended to use GNU make utility with `Makefile` provided in the template.

 ```bash
 make all                      # compile and generate main.pdf